EconomyLens.com

 Related

-“Evidence from Iran’s armed forces shows that the geography of some countries in the region is openly and covertly at the disposal of the enemy,” said Gholamhossein Mohseni Ejei, Iran’s hardline judiciary chief.
-“The heavy attacks on these targets will continue,” he said.
-Earlier, President Masoud Pezeshkian had issued an apology to Iran’s neighbours, which host major US military bases, while US media reports suggested Russia might be providing the Islamic Republic with targeting intelligence.
-Saudi Arabia said Saturday it had intercepted a missile fired at an airbase housing US personnel, while Jordan accused Iran of “targeting vital installations” inside the country over the last week.
-Pezeshkian struck a defiant tone in a speech broadcast on state TV in which he also appeared to address Trump’s demand on Friday for “unconditional surrender.”
-“Iran’s enemies must take their wish for the unconditional surrender of the Iranian people to their graves,” Pezeshkian said.
+Earlier, President Masoud Pezeshkian had issued an apology to Iran’s neighbours, which host major US military bases.
+Saudi Arabia said on Saturday it had intercepted a missile fired at an airbase housing US personnel, while Jordan accused Iran of “targeting vital installations” inside the country over the last week.
+Pezeshkian struck a defiant tone in a speech in which he also appeared to address Trump’s demand for “unconditional surrender.”
+Iran’s enemies “must take their wish for the unconditional surrender of the Iranian people to their graves”, Pezeshkian said.

 – Air raids –

-Now in a second week, the war was sparked by joint Israeli and US air strikes last Saturday that killed Iranian supreme leader Ali Khamenei.
-The conflict has since widened to Lebanon, as well as Cyprus, Turkey, and Azerbaijan, and reached as far as waters off Sri Lanka where US forces sank an Iranian warship with a torpedo.
-Inside Iran, damage to infrastructure and residential buildings is mounting, while residents of the capital report growing anxiety and a heavy presence of security forces on the streets.
-“I don’t think anyone who hasn’t experienced war would understand it,” a terrified 26-year-old teacher told AFP on condition of anonymity.
+Inside Iran, damage to infrastructure and residential buildings is mounting, while residents of Tehran report growing anxiety and a heavy presence of security forces.
+“I don’t think anyone who hasn’t experienced war would understand it,” a 26-year-old teacher told AFP on condition of anonymity.
 “When you hear the bombs, you have no idea where they will hit.”
 The Iranian health ministry put the civilian death toll at 926 on Friday, with around 6,000 injured — numbers that AFP could not independently verify.

-The consequences of the conflict reach far beyond those in the immediate firing line, however.
+The consequences of the conflict reach far beyond those in the immediate firing line.
 Global stock markets have slumped, while crude oil prices have surged, with analysts warning that there appears to be no clear path to ending a conflict that US and Israeli officials have suggested could last a month or more.
 Iran’s Revolutionary Guards said they had hit two oil tankers with exploding drones in the Gulf on Saturday as they continue to paralyse oil and gas traffic through the Strait of Hormuz, a key chokepoint for global shipping.

 – Defiance –

+Protesters came out in various cities around the globe on Saturday — for Iran, against the war or in support of Reza Pahlavi, the US-based son of the late shah.
 Trump has promised to help rebuild Iran’s economy if Tehran installs someone “acceptable” to him to replace its late supreme leader.
-Amir Saeid Iravani, Iran’s ambassador to the United Nations, said the United States would have no role in selecting Khamenei’s successor.
+Amir Saeid Iravani, Iran’s ambassador to the United Nations, said the US would have no role in selecting Khamenei’s successor.
 “The selection of Iran’s leadership will take place strictly in accordance with our constitutional procedures and solely by the will of the Iranian people, without any foreign interference,” he added.
-US rivals China and Russia have so far stayed largely out of the fray despite their ties to the Islamic Republic, but there are reports that Moscow is providing intelligence to Iran on US troop positions and movements.
-US Defense Secretary Pete Hegseth said the United States is “not concerned” about the reports.

 © 2024 AFP